AdrianFR99/Raider-of-the-Lost-World/README.md

 * logo of the game: AdrianFR99
 * Music and sound effects of the UI: DidacRomero

-We developed the UI in this repository and then we used the code in the project: https://github.com/DidacRomero/Development-Homework
+We developed the UI in this repository and then we used the code in the project: [Development Homework Repository](https://github.com/DidacRomero/Development-Homework)
 All commits from 27th of november to 16th december are related to UI.

 ---